nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

 The above decryption code consists of multiple functions as listed above.

 **Bcrypt.lib and Headers**
 Since the required functions are located on Bcrypt.lib library, it needs to be imported first.
-Since Bcrypt.lib is a native Windows system DLL.
-NT_SUCCESS is used to determine whether it is loaded successfully.
+Since Bcrypt.lib is a native Windows system DLL, NT_SUCCESS is used to determine whether it is loaded successfully.

 Similarly, the size of the key and IV are determined as 32 and 16 bytes i.e. 256 bits and 128 bits.
-This typically means that AES-256 key size is being used and each block size is always 16 bytes (128 bits).
+This typically means that AES-256 key size

 `typedef struct _AES` is used to group together the variables and data needed for the decryption.